 It is, in fact, a much more dangerous world for a man than for a woman.
 In every society measured so far, women outlive men.
 In eight of the ten most common causes of death, men suffer significantly higher mortality rates.
 Males are about 3.5 times more likely to be autistic, about 1.4 times as likely to suffer from schizophrenia, four times as likely to be murdered, and three times as likely to commit suicide.
 Males are thirteen times as likely to die in workplace accidents as females.
 Prostate cancer kills twice as many men as breast cancer kills women, yet breast cancer research receives twice as much funding per case.
 Males are 18 percent more likely to die before their first birthday.
 Nature herself acknowledges the naturally higher attrition among males by seeing to it that 105 males are conceived for every 100 females.

-Furthermore, in times of war it is the males that are drafted and put in harm’s way.
+Any male paying attention learns early in life is that he is expendable.
+In times of war it is the males that are drafted and put in harm’s way.
 In life-or-death situations the rule is women and children first; men are on their own.
 Men are ten times as likely to be incarcerated as women.
 Men receive sentences an average of 63 percent longer than women for the the same crime.
 In most places in these United States, a woman can send a man to jail or keep him from his children with an unsubstantiated allegation.
 In any legal conflict with a male, a female can expect to enjoy the presumption of innocence.

 Combine this with a feminized education system that basically regards boys as a nuisance, higher rates of enrollment and graduation by women in college, and higher average starting salaries for women, and the picture for males looks bleak indeed.
 If this is male privilege then you can have it.